dasuqiibrohim/BraWeather-iOS13/README.md

 ![dailyCalculator](https://user-images.githubusercontent.com/73922909/112814582-a2322480-90a9-11eb-98e1-3fa1d77127c5.jpg)

-# Daily Calculator iOS
-A Daily Calculator iOS project created in Swift using AutoLayout, IBDesignable, SubViews, dan Side Menu.

-# Getting Started
-Daily Calculator contains the implementation of Automatic Layout.
-Auto Layout makes it easy to support multiple screen sizes in your app.
-Auto Layout on swift, Make apps look great in any orientation on various devices.
+# BraWeather - iOS13
+A BraWeather-iOS13 project created in Swift using Application Programming Interfaces (APIs) to grab live data from the internet.
+BraWeather-iOS13 will have made a beautiful, dark-mode enabled weather app.
+You'll be able to check the weather for the current location based on the GPS data from the iPhone as well as by searching for a city manually.

 ```
-if you love this Daily Calculator, give us a star, you will be an encouragement in our lives.
+if you love this BraWeather-iOS13, give us a star, you will be an encouragement in our lives.
 ```

 # Designer